Adding Website Images & Image SEO

 So there you have it, my top 6 steps for adding Images to your website and Image SEO.

-I am obsessed with site speed and list all my favourite tools on my tools and resources page and have written a thorough post on why site speed matters.
+I am obsessed with site speed, and I list all my favourite tools on my tools and resources page.
+I have also written a thorough post explaining why site speed matters.

 I hope you found this blog helpful